jozavala-msft/data-accelerator/Local-mode-with-Docker.md

             ````
             docker image rm <ImageId>
             ````
+* Open the portal at: http://localhost:49080/home to start Data Accelerator and create your first Flow and / or checkout the samples

+* Check out step by [step tutorials]( https://github.com/Microsoft/data-accelerator/wiki/Tutorials) for local mode

 # Deployment With Security using Basic Auth
    - Run the below commands in Powershell on Windows (and approve subsequent elevation request) or in Terminal on Mac
    - Refer to [Nginx readme](https://hub.docker.com/r/beevelop/nginx-basic-auth/)